New immigrants in Hong Kong: Influx of mainland women coming to Hong Kong to give birth

 In the 2001 case Director of Immigration v.
-Chong Fung Yuen, the Court of Final Appeal held that a boy born in Hong Kong to two mainland parents neither of whom was a Hong Kong resident nevertheless was entitled to the right of abode.
+Chong Fung Yuen, the Hong Kong Court of Final Appeal held that a boy born in Hong Kong to two mainland parents neither of whom was a Hong Kong resident nevertheless was entitled to the right of abode.

 The number of children born to non-Hong Kong permanent residents in Hong Kong hospitals has increased almost 100 times from 2001 to the first 10 months of 2006.
 The number of babies born to mainland mothers soared to 20,000 in the first 10 months of 2006 from less than 9,000 in 2002.
 Thousands of women from the mainland come to Hong Kong to give birth because it entitles their babies to permanent residency there.
 The benefits include a free education and subsidised health care as part of Hong Kong's British-inspired welfare policies.
 Hong Kong residents pay as little as $12.80 to give birth at a hospital because of extensive government subsidies.

 To limit mainland mothers coming to give birth, starting 1 February 2007, pregnant women from the mainland have to pay $5,000 for their hospital care before they are even allowed to enter Hong Kong.
 Under the new release rules, immigration officers will be instructed to turn back any mainlander who appears to be at least seven months pregnant and has not paid.